 The Pregnancy Policy aligns with relevant federal regulations and state laws.
 We are committed to safeguarding the student's well-being and privacy.
 All students are educated about the risks of radiation exposure during pregnancy and have the choice to disclose or not disclose their pregnancies.
-A student can choose to inform the Weatherford College Radiation Safety Officer (RSO) and Program Director or Clinical Coordinator about their pregnancy.
+A student can choose to inform the Weatherford College Radiation Safety Officer (RSO), Program Director and Clinical Coordinator about their pregnancy.
 They can also retract this declaration in writing at any time, without needing to provide a reason.
 Following a pregnancy declaration, additional dosimeter monitoring will be implemented:

 - The pregnant student will receive a fetal monitoring dosimeter in addition to the standard dosimeter. - The Weatherford College RSO and the Laboratory Instructors will ensure the student wears the appropriate dosimeter(s) correctly during laboratory classes. - The Weatherford College RSO, Clinical Coordinator, and Clinical Preceptors will ensure the student wears the appropriate dosimeter(s) correctly during clinical hours. - The student's radiation exposure will be continuously monitored.
 If the fetal dose monitor reads more than a negligible amount (0.01 mSv) in a 30-day period, the RSO will review and possibly revise the student's assignment. - If the fetal dosimeter exceeds the maximum permissible dose (0.5 mSv/month), the RSO will review and possibly revise the student's assignment. - The declared student shall not hold any patient during any radiographic exposure. - During the first trimester, the student should not remain in the fluoroscopic room while the fluoroscopy unit is producing radiation.
-After the first trimester, the student should remain in the room only as necessary while the fluoroscopy unit is activated. - Move to a distance of greater than 10 feet perpendicular from the path of the primary beam during portable examinations. - Use a wrap-around apron when involved with fluoroscopic or portable procedures. - Use safe radiation practices to reduce radiation exposure as much as possible (Time, Distance, Shielding). - Attendance, absence, and make-up policies will be applied equally. - After the birth of the child, the student may be required to extend clinical/didactic education beyond the normally required program length to make up for the missed didactic or clinical classes. - If a student cancels their pregnancy declaration, all fetal monitoring will be stopped.
+After the first trimester, the student should remain in the room only as necessary while the fluoroscopy unit is activated. - Move to a distance of greater than 10 feet perpendicular from the path of the primary beam during portable examinations. - Use a wrap-around apron when involved with fluoroscopic or portable procedures. - Use safe radiation practices to reduce radiation exposure as much as possible (Time, Distance, Shielding). - Attendance, absence, and make-up policies will be applied equally.

+- If a student exceeds their allotted clinical time, they may be required to withdraw from the program.
+Extended absences can significantly impact a student's ability to meet clinical and program requirements, and may affect their ability to progress.
+In some cases, readmission with a future cohort may be necessary in order to complete the program. - If a student cancels their pregnancy declaration, all fetal monitoring will be stopped.
 Weatherford College and the student's clinical site will no longer be responsible for any further fetal monitoring.